Share this record

 Your local Children’s Centre can provide advice and can help your child's development through play and learning experiences.
 They can also make referrals into Inclusion Support Early Years.

-Speak to your child’s class teacher or SENCO.
-If the concerns are about educational needs, you should ask the school or college about the additional support that the education setting can put in place to support your child’s development including:
+If the concerns are about educational needs and you feel that your child is not making sufficient progress you should speak to your child’s class teacher or SENCO.
+In those discussions you should ask the school or college about any additional support that the education setting can put in place to support your child’s development including:

-- individual support from a Learning Support Assistant
+- additional individual support from a Learning Support Assistant